Personal profile

 Biography

-Laura was appointed to her current role, as ARC Future Fellow and Head of Biological Anthropology, at ANU in 2021.
-She is also a Chief Investigator on the ARC Training Centre for Multiscale 3D Imaging, Modelling and Manufacturing, held between ANU and QUT.
+Laura Wilson is an ARC Future Fellow and also a Chief Investigator on the ARC Training Centre for Multiscale 3D Imaging, Modelling and Manufacturing, held between ANU and QUT.
+Laura currently serves as Deputy Head of School in the School of Archaeology and Anthropology.

 Research Interests